About the College

 The New Building

-We are moving to the Goodman Building on Alie Street in East London.
-The new building, purchased with the proceeds of the sale of the lease of 2 Carlton House Terrace in March 2015, has been demolished and a new purpose-built premises will be constructed on the site.
-The whole process is expected to take over two years, with the aim of opening the new College in Autumn 2018.
+We are moving to 6 Alie Street in Aldgate, East London.
+The building, purchased with the proceeds of the sale of the lease of 2 Carlton House Terrace in March 2015, has been demolished and a new purpose-built premises is being constructed on the site.
+We are aiming to open the new College building in late 2018.

-The plans, which may be subject to change as the redevelopment continues, include a library, 200-seat lecture theatre, flexible meeting rooms equipped with the latest AV equipment, a modern spacious members room as well as office space for College staff and Honorary Officers.
+The plans include a library, 200-seat lecture theatre, flexible meeting rooms equipped with the latest AV equipment, a modern spacious members room as well as office space for College staff and Honorary Officers.
 Read the blog here.